Economic Recommender Systems -- A Systematic Review: Technical Approaches

 \subsubsection{Reinforcement Learning Recommendation Methods for Long-Term Business Value Optimization}

-Recent studies {propose} methodologies based on \textit{Reinforcement Learning} (\textit{RL}) for optimizing the long-term business value of recommendations \cite{sutton2018reinforcement}.
+Recent studies propose methodologies based on \textit{Reinforcement Learning} (\textit{RL}) for optimizing the long-term business value of recommendations \cite{sutton2018reinforcement}.
 RL is a learning approach that aims to learn an optimal policy (i.e., recommendation strategy) based on the sequential interaction between an agent and the environment through trial and error to maximize a reward.
-This methodology {is} used many times in the literature \cite{zou_reinforcement_2019, zhao_maximizing_2020, ji_reinforcement_2021, guo_we_2021, wu_returning_2017, theocharous_personalized_2015, ju_reinforcement_2017, pei_value-aware_2019, he_propn_2022} to optimize the customer lifetime value.
+This methodology is used many times in the literature \cite{zou_reinforcement_2019, zhao_maximizing_2020, ji_reinforcement_2021, guo_we_2021, wu_returning_2017, theocharous_personalized_2015, ju_reinforcement_2017, pei_value-aware_2019, he_propn_2022} to optimize CLV.

-A few studies {propose} algorithms to directly optimize profit \cite{ju_reinforcement_2017, pei_value-aware_2019}.
-These studies {focus} on the transaction-based revenue model where each customer purchase brings a certain profit to the organization.
-Specifically, in this context, one study \cite{pei_value-aware_2019} {considers} that a certain profit share can be allocated to each user action (i.e., click, add-to-cart, pay). {Hence, the overall profitability can be maximized by optimizing the sum of the profit allocated to each user action considering the probability that such an action will occur given the recommendations.} Other studies \cite{zou_reinforcement_2019, zhao_maximizing_2020, ji_reinforcement_2021, guo_we_2021, wu_returning_2017, theocharous_personalized_2015}, in contrast, {propose} algorithms to optimize user engagement, or more generally some strategic interrelated business indicators \cite{he_propn_2022}.
+A few studies propose algorithms to directly optimize profit \cite{ju_reinforcement_2017, pei_value-aware_2019}.
+These studies focus on the transaction-based revenue model where each customer purchase brings a certain profit to the organization.
+Specifically, in this context, one study \cite{pei_value-aware_2019} considers that a certain profit share can be allocated to each user action (i.e., click, add-to-cart, pay).
+Hence, the overall profitability can be maximized by optimizing the sum of the profit allocated to each user action considering the probability that such an action will occur given the recommendations.
+Other studies \cite{zou_reinforcement_2019, zhao_maximizing_2020, ji_reinforcement_2021, guo_we_2021, wu_returning_2017, theocharous_personalized_2015}, in contrast, propose algorithms to optimize user engagement, or more generally some strategic interrelated business indicators \cite{he_propn_2022}.
 One study \cite{theocharous_personalized_2015} is based on the advertising revenue model.
 In this particular context, advertisers are used to pay the platform a certain monetary amount for each click or conversion generated.
-Hence, in this case, by optimizing user engagement, profit is directly optimized. {Instead, other works \cite{zou_reinforcement_2019, zhao_maximizing_2020, ji_reinforcement_2021, guo_we_2021, wu_returning_2017}, although they similarly propose to optimize user engagement, are not based on advertising revenue models.
-Therefore, in these cases, the relationship with profitability is indirect, as user engagement positively correlates with retention.}
+Hence, in this case, by optimizing user engagement, profit is directly optimized.
+Instead, other works \cite{zou_reinforcement_2019, zhao_maximizing_2020, ji_reinforcement_2021, guo_we_2021, wu_returning_2017}, although they similarly propose to optimize user engagement, are not based on advertising revenue models.
+Therefore, in these cases, the relationship with profitability is indirect, as user engagement positively correlates with retention.